 - maternity, paternity or parental leave

-- the student cannot begin studies due to being incapacitated by personal illness or injury.
+- if you cannot begin studies due to being incapacitated by personal illness or injury.

 (Universities of Applied Sciences Act)